 The Lewis and Clark expedition (1804-1806) was the first United States overland expedition to the Pacific coast and back.

-Lewis and Clark reached their staging point at the confluence of the Mississippi and Missouri Rivers near St. Louis, Missouri in December 1803.
+Lewis and Clark reached their staging point at the confluence of the Mississippi and Missouri Rivers near St. Louis, Missouri, in December 1803.
 There they camped for the winter at the mouth of Wood River, on the Illinois side of the Mississippi River.
 Over the winter, the two captains recruited young woodsmen, boatmen, and enlisted soldiers who volunteered from nearby army outposts.

-Sacagawea’s tribal homeland lay in the Rocky Mountain country far to the west and she spoke both the Shoshone and Minitari dialects.
+Sacagawea’s tribal homeland lay in the Rocky Mountain country far to the west, and she spoke both the Shoshone and Minitari dialects.
 Lewis and Clark decided to hire Charbonneau and Sacagawea to accompany them, acting as guides and interpreters.
-Sacagawea’s son was born at Fort Mandan in February and when the expedition set out again in April, the young family joined the expedition.
+Sacagawea’s son was born at Fort Mandan in February, and when the expedition set out again in April, the young family joined the expedition.

-The expedition continued up the Missouri River and into Montana Territory, but as they neared the Rocky Mountains the flow of the Missouri River began to lessen.
-As the expedition approached the river’s headwaters deep in the mountains they were forced to start traveling by land.
+The expedition continued up the Missouri River and into Montana Territory, but as they neared the Rocky Mountains, the flow of the Missouri River began to lessen.
+As the expedition approached the river’s headwaters deep in the mountains, they were forced to start traveling by land.
 Although they had believed that the Missouri River would connect to another great river leading to the Pacific, the expedition found that such an easy connection did not exist.

 The expedition continued by land, traveling across much of present-day Northern Idaho until reaching the Clearwater and Snake Rivers, where they again could journey by boat.
 The expedition moved more quickly by water, finally reaching Columbia River in mid-October.
-Continuing on, they passed Celilo Falls and through what is now Portland, Oregon.
+Continuing, they passed Celilo Falls and through what is now Portland, Oregon.

 In November 1805, some 18 months after leaving St. Louis, Lewis spotted Mt.
 Hood, a mountain known to be very close to the ocean.
-However, winter was upon them so they soon set up a permanent winter dwelling south of the Columbia River, near present-day Astoria, Oregon, which they called Fort Clatsop.
+However, winter was upon them, so they soon set up a permanent winter dwelling south of the Columbia River, near present-day Astoria, Oregon, which they called Fort Clatsop.
 The expedition spent the self-described long, wet winter preparing for the trip home by boiling salt from the ocean and hunting elk and other wildlife.

 After the expedition concluded, Lewis was made governor of the Louisiana Territory in 1807.
-His career started well, but two years later a controversy involving government finances arose and Lewis made plans to travel to Washington D.C. to resolve the dispute.
-Traveling through Tennessee, Governor Meriwether Lewis on October 11, 1809, died mysteriously from gunshot wounds inflicted while at Grinder’s Stand, a public roadhouse.
+His career started well, but two years later, a controversy involving government finances arose, and Lewis made plans to travel to Washington D.C. to resolve the dispute.
+Traveling through Tennessee, Governor Meriwether Lewis, on October 11, 1809, died mysteriously from gunshot wounds inflicted while at Grinder’s Stand, a public roadhouse.
 It is not known whether he was murdered or committed suicide.
 His grave lies where he died, within today’s Natchez Trace National Parkway near Hohenwald, Tennessee.

 Meanwhile, Clark was made a brigadier general of the territory in March 1807.
-In 1813 he was appointed Governor of Missouri Territory, a position he held until Missouri Statehood in 1820.
+In 1813 he was appointed Governor of Missouri Territory, which he held until Missouri Statehood in 1820.
 In 1822 he was appointed Superintendent of Indian Affairs by President Monroe.
 He was reappointed to this post by each succeeding president and served in this capacity for the remainder of his life.
 General William Clark died of natural causes in St. Louis, September 1, 1838, and is buried in the Clark Family plot at Bellefontaine Cemetery in St. Louis, Missouri.

 Today the Lewis and Clark National Historic Trail can still be followed along the Missouri and Columbia Rivers.
 Though much has changed over the past centuries, many of the trail portions remain intact.
 At 3,700 miles, the Lewis & Clark National Historic Trail is the second-longest of the 23 National Scenic and National Historic Trails.
-It begins at Hartford, Illinois and passes through portions of Missouri, Kansas, Iowa, Nebraska, South Dakota, North Dakota, Montana, Idaho, Oregon, and Washington.
+It begins at Hartford, Illinois, and passes through Missouri, Kansas, Iowa, Nebraska, South Dakota, North Dakota, Montana, Idaho, Oregon, and Washington.

-Many people follow the trail by auto while the more adventurous can still find many sections that encourage boating, biking, or hiking.
+Many people follow the trail by auto, while the more adventurous can still find many sections that encourage boating, biking, or hiking.